December 26, 2024

 Which means candidate Randy Ray, who did not run under a specific party, received 5,864 votes, or 32.31 percent.
 The seat was previously won by Denny Carpenter in 2022, but the late supervisor died a month after the election.
 The board appointed Denny Stevenson until the next countywide election.

 Nearmyer, 56, of Monroe, is a farmer and the former chairperson of the Jasper County Republican Party.
-For the past eight years, he has led the party to what he describes as “unprecedented success” in election Republican candidates.
+For the past eight years, he has led the party to what he describes as “unprecedented success” in the election of Republican candidates.
 By 2018, for instance, the entire board of supervisors had turned red.

 His presumed win alongside incumbent Doug Cupples maintains that Republican stronghold at the courthouse.
 During his tenure as GOP chair, Nearmyer also helped get Republicans elected to Senate and House seats in the Iowa Legislature.
 He officially stepped down as chair this year.